Rule Book Update September 2023

 -

-There are new instructions for signallers and drivers dealing with an assisting train that is entering a section to remove a portion of a divided train.
+There are new instructions for signallers and drivers dealing with an assisting train that’s entering a section to remove a portion of a divided train.
 These have previously not been spelt out in the Rule Book.

 -

-Risk assessment indicates a greater risk for a driver leaving a failed train compared to using detonators to reduce the risk of collision between the assisting train and the failed train.
+Risk assessment indicates a greater risk for a driver leaving a failed train compared with using detonators to reduce the risk of a collision between the assisting train and the failed train.

-Based on these findings, the rules have been changed.
-Drivers of failed trains are no longer required to place assistance protection.
-Instead, they will remain with the failed train.
+Based on this, the rules have been changed.
+Drivers of failed trains no longer need to place assistance protection.
+Instead, they’ll remain with the failed train.

-This requires the signaller to put the two drivers in communication by GSM-R. This will help the driver of the assisting train to be given as exact information as possible about the location of the failed train, and any other relevant details.
+This requires the signaller to put the two drivers in communication by GSM-R. This will help the driver of the assisting train get as exact information as possible about the location of the failed train and any other relevant details.

-GSM-R communication is not a requirement if the failed train can clearly be seen from the location where the assisting train is waiting to proceed towards it.
+GSM-R communication isn’t a requirement if the failed train can clearly be seen from the location where the assisting train is waiting to proceed towards it.
 This is because GSM-R communication would add little to an understanding of where the failed train is.

-The video below explains the changes in Section 1, ‘If the train fails’.
-Only Sections 1.1 and 1.4 have been updated.
-To put the changes into context, the video covers the whole section.
+The video below explains the changes in Section 1.
+Only Sections 1.1 and 1.4 have been updated, but to put the changes into context, the video covers the whole section.

 -